Adewale1010/all-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 13. Let's parse Apache logs
 	Write a Bash script that displays the visitor IP along with the HTTP status code from the Apache log file.

+14. Dig the data 14.
+Dig the data
+	Write a Bash script that groups visitors by IP and HTTP status code, and displays this data.